foskaos/reporter/README.md

 ```

 This tool will assume that the first # line is the project name, and will then compile the tables, under the assumption that the first column tells us a material, and that there is at least one column containing prices, by virtue of having numbers with a currency prefix.
+We only keep the first column that has currency.
 This is then composed into a bill of materials and will output something like this:

 ```text